cloudera/flink-tutorials/flink-simple-tutorial/README.md

 2. It has a public empty constructor
 3. All fields are public non-final

-With these properties, the class is made to be efficiently serializable by the Flink type system.

 These classes are called POJOs (Plain Old Java Objects) in the Flink community.
-It is possible to structure the class differently by keeping the same serialization properties.
+They are supported out of the box by Flink for serialization.
+As Flink is a distributed system transferring data between machines is a fundamental functionality and a potential performance bottleneck.

+Consequently the community offers efficient serialization support for a range of commonly used types, while preserving flexibility for the user to choose to plug in their own serialization if needed, however we recommend to stick to the battle tested defaults.
 For the exact rules, see the [upstream documentation](https://ci.apache.org/projects/flink/flink-docs-stable/dev/types_serialization.html#rules-for-pojo-types).

 Now that we have the record class, we need to produce a `DataStream<HeapMetrics>` of the heap information by adding a source to the `StreamExecutionEnvironment`.
 Flink comes with a wide variety of built-in sources for different input connectors, but in this case, we built a custom source that collects heap statistics from the host JVM.